samuelefiorini/battleship/README.md

-# battleship
+# Battleship
-Learning Go by implementing a simple battleship game
+Learning Go by implementing a simple battleship game.